ezsystems/ezpublish-kernel/doc/specifications/config/dynamic_settings_injection.md

 Goal of this feature is to allow developers to inject these dynamic settings explicitly from their service definition (yml, xml, annotation...).

 ## Usage
+### Syntax
 Static container parameters follows the `%<parameter_name>%` syntax in Symfony.

 Dynamic parameters have the following: `$<parameter_name>[, <namespace>[, <scope>]]$`, default namespace being `ezsettings`, and default scope being current siteaccess.

 For more information, see [ConfigResolver documentation](https://confluence.ez.no/display/EZP/Configuration#Configuration-DynamicconfigurationwiththeConfigResolver).

+### DynamicSettingParser
+This feature also introduces a *DynamicSettingParser* service that can be used for adding support of the dynamic settings syntax.
+This service has `ezpublish.config.dynamic_setting.parser` for ID and implements `eZ\Bundle\EzPublishCoreBundle\DependencyInjection\Configuration\SiteAccessAware\DynamicSettingParserInterface`.

 ## Example
 ### Injecting an eZ parameter